 Technique of Dynamic Hip Screw

-For this surgery, a C-arm image intesnsifier is required to check for guide wire and screw positioning.
+For this surgery, a C-arm image intensifier is required to check for a guide wire and screw positioning.

 The majority of intertrochanteric hip fracture can be reduced closed on a fracture table.